circulosmeos/triops/README.md

 >    $ bash Makefile

 For other compilers or platforms, modify the gcc command line contained in the Makefile file as convenient.
-Remember to use "-O3" (fast executable optimizations).
-For example for a Windows with gcc on an AMD Bulldozer (bdver2):
+Remember to use "-O3" ([fast executable optimizations](https://gcc.gnu.org/onlinedocs/gcc-4.7.1/gcc/Optimize-Options.html#Optimize-Options)).

->    C:\temporal> gcc -iquote . crypty.c -I chacha20 -I chacha20/e -I chacha20/include chacha20/chacha.c chacha20/api.c -I keccak keccak/hash.c keccak/keccak.c -o crypty.exe -O3  -mtune=bdver2